Twanthain and Twanthainese

 Prehistory

 Twanthain and the surrounding islands were first peopled circa 2400 BC/BCE by Austronesian peoples.
+Some archeological sites suggest that seashells were used as currency.

 Pre-colonial period